nejimonraveendran/DockerDotNet/alpinedemo/README.md

 #you can also specify fully qualified domain name of the registry.
 Eg: mcr.microsoft.com/dotnet/aspnet:7.0
 FROM alpine:${ALPINE_VERSION}

+#defines an ARG variable.
+Unlike the ARG above, Since this is defined after FROM, it can be used as a generic variable.
+ARG CURDIR=/home

-#defines an environment variable inside the container.
-The script.sh and testfile.txt are files existing on the host in the current directory.
+#defines an environment variable inside the container
-ENV CURDIR=/home
 ENV SCRIPTFILE=script.sh
 ENV SOURCEFILE=testfile.txt

 #copy a file from host to container.
 #To copy all files from current host dir to the /home dir on the container, use:  COPY . /home